Families Volunteering Together

 How To Sign Up Your Family

 There are two ways to register your family for volunteer opportunities with HON.

 - Create a volunteer team.
 This is recommended for parents with children under 13, and for families who plan to volunteer together regularly.
 (Under the Children’s Online Privacy Protection Act, we are unable to store e-mail addresses for children under 13.)
 Click here to learn how to create and manage your team.

 - Register each member of your family as individuals.
 To do this, each person must first create an account.
 Please remember that children 12 and younger cannot create an account.
-After you have signed up for the project, you will need to e-mail email@example.com and tell her how many children 12 and younger will be attending the opportunity with you (please include the name, date and time of the opportunity).
+After you have signed up for the project, you will need to e-mail email@example.com and tell us how many children 12 and younger will be attending the opportunity with you (please include the name, date and time of the opportunity).
 All volunteers 13 and older must register online.

 Other Easy Ways To Volunteer with Children

 In addition to volunteer opportunities offered through HON, there are other fun ways to get your children involved in service:

 - Conduct a canned food drive.
 Ask your friends, family, and neighbors to give canned goods.
 Then take the food to your local food bank or food collection site.
 Visit Second Harvest of Middle Tennessee for more information.